Women's Ashes 2013: Aussies take lead with ODI win

 Earlier, Meg Lanning made 56 in Australia's 203-8 at Lord's.

-the ODI win gives Australia a 4-2 lead, with two points on offer in each of the remaining two ODIs and three Twenty20s.
+After the drawn Test match, the ODI win gives Australia a 4-2 lead, with two points on offer in each of the remaining two ODIs and three Twenty20s.

 The result also means the Southern Stars need to win only two from the remaining five limited-overs contests in order to retain the Ashes.